tumble-weed/myhelp/help.md

 cat setup.sh
 }
 f1
-# bash order of runs when multiple traps are set
 # bash run a command with spaces
 eval $cmd
-# bash inherit variables from parent but dont modify parent shell
 # bash exporting variables to subshells
 No, you can't interact with the parent shell from a subprocess it spawned (without that shell's active participation, which isn't reasonably/practically available in the scenario at hand) -- but you can export your variables to make them accessible to new shells started in child processes.